tri47/tri47.github.io/_posts/2020-03-15-food-blogger-ai.md

 > A Danish outlandish pop-up pub hidden under the bridge, bar or bridge northwest of Sydney.
 When dining out at this bar/bistro, you know you’ll end up dining off the menu.
 Don’t judge by the menu when you can order a greasy caffelato pizza from the menu.
 I shared a handful of the toppings the other night so if you haven’t had them yet, I’ll share them in a later post #saint_daneeagle #fcba #barsons #bistro #edoublewine #publife #peninsulife #barbancake #borrancafe #sydneybars #sydneyeats #sydneyfood #steak #skewers #fries #ncafe #foodlovers

 > One of my favourite places for good food photography is the The Kingfish Cafe in Thornbush.
 An eclectic bar/restaurant just outside the mainstream Sydney food scene.
 An absolute must visit place for foodists and locals alike.
-Try as this cafe might not look a view from the windows the food on display looks absolutely stunning!  #borrusco1 #sutherland #aldistillery #sydneyfood #sydneyfoodblogger #cocktails #invited #chocolate #sunflowerapples #sydneyfoodshare #scones #blacksesame #foodpics
+Try as this cafe might not look a view from the windows the food on display looks absolutely stunning!  #borrusco1 #sutherland #aldistillery #sydneyfood  #cocktails #invited #chocolate #sunflowerapples #sydneyfoodshare #scones #blacksesame #foodpics

 ### With prompts